The regeneration of Keynsham is on track for completion

 - April 2014– Installation of the Solar Panels

 - Jan – September 2014; Fit out OSS and Library

 - Retail fit out to commence – September 2014

 - Autumn 2014; Completion

-Additional free parking in The Labbott car park will start from July 8th 2013.
+Additional free parking in The Labbott car park has been available from July 8th 2013.
 Find out more in our news story.

 A map of Keynsham car parks is available here.